 The castle was rebuilt during the 12th century with Trelleborg design, popular during the Viking Era.

-The structure underwent many renovations over hundreds of years and hosted several aristocratic families.
+The structure underwent many renovations over centuries and hosted several aristocratic families.

-This once-mighty castle with its over 1000-year history also houses the Norlindmuseet, an art museum with the studio and gallery of a famous artist Ernst Norlind.
+With its over 1000-year history, this once-mighty castle also houses the Norlindmuseet, an art museum with the studio and gallery of the famous artist Ernst Norlind.

 Borgeby Castle is at Borgeby Slottsväg 13, 237 91 Bjärred, Sweden.